phpseclib/phpseclib.github.io/versioned_docs/version-4.0/intro/why.md

 $issuer->sign($subject);          // instance, but only the issuer
 ```

 Either of those reads better than the 3.x version.

+It's worth noting that the static form wasn't historically on the table. phpseclib 1 was designed to run on PHP 4.4, and PHP didn't gain static method support until 5.0 — so when the signing API was first sketched, an instance method on `X509` was the only shape available.
+The X.509 API didn't change substantially between 1.0 and 3.0, which means 4.0 is the first real redesign it's had in close to twenty years.
+The 3.x signature is, in part, a fossil of a PHP 4 constraint that stopped mattering a long time ago.

-But neither one is complete, because *signing requires a private key*, and a bare `X509` doesn't have one.
+But neither one is complete, because *signing requires a private key*.
 In 3.x the workaround was to load the CA's private key into `$issuer` via a separate `setPrivateKey()` call before signing.
 That works, but it makes the cert object secretly a keystore: a certificate that's also carrying a private key around, with no type-level hint that this is happening.

 If only there were a standard format for a certificate-plus-private-key bundle.
 Something the rest of the world already uses for exactly this case. 🤔 Oh, wait, there is.
 It's PFX / PKCS#12.